pattisapu01/TPM-FoodTruck/Proposal.md

 favorite cuisines saved in profile settings.
 D) Users register with the app using their phone number \[Phone number will be their unique Identifier\], E) The app must respond to the users "closest food truck" request within 2 seconds.
+F) All other operations must be completed in 1 second
-F) Ordering food from mobile app is out of scope for MVP.
+G) Ordering food from mobile app is out of scope for MVP.

 **Risks:** The project is dependent on data supplied by City of San